 You pass several of the most famous waterfalls in the mountains, including Wentworth Falls and Empress Falls.
 Empress is a great place to get your breath back before the final climb out of the valley, there's usually plenty of canyoners to watch.

 The walk begins on a steep downhill track carved straight into the rock, followed by some easy rock hopping across waterfalls and a large period of flat trail.
 Every time we've walked this track it always feels like you've entered the Jurassic period with loud squawking Sulphur Crested Cockatoos calling and swooping through the trees.
+We’ve often see Black Cockatoos here too so keep an eye out.

 What goes down must eventually come up and after you pass several more waterfalls you begin the ascent.
 There are plenty of beautiful lookouts to stop and catch your breath.
 The walk ends at the Conservation Hut which is a gorgeous cafe where you can grab a drink or some lunch, needless to say it has a terrific view.